Luc Argand: Money Laundering probes and Corruption

 Luc Argand is also called in as the legal advisor for Gilbert Chagoury and was under investigation for the infamous Nigerian Abacha clan money laundering and corruption scandal around Swiss Bank Rothschild.
 Luc Argand served on Rothschild private bank board in Geneve as administrator between 1984 and 2020.
 These transfers would not have been possible without the help of the Geneva lawyer Luc Argand, former President of the Bar Association, ex-president of the Motor Show, partner of the dePfyffer law firm and current president of the Commission de Surveillance des Notaires.
 According to the minutes of the French justice, it was Luc Argand who held the strings of the two Liechtenstein foundations that fueled this thirst for liquidity based on money laundering systems, Pegasus and Balzane.

+Judged for corruption in 2026 and 2027 in a Kuwaiti siphoning case.

+Corruption Federal Prosecutor's Office (MPC) Federal Court (TF) Geneva Public Prosecutor's Office.

+Pierre Mirabaud, former head of Swiss bankers, on trial for corruption with Luc Argand former head of the Geneva's lawyers association, August 26, 2026.
+He admitted to the facts and repaid 42 million francs.
+Three prominent people from Geneva are also convicted in the same case: the former Geneva Bar president Luc Argand is among them, and the head of a fiduciary company.